 Joshua Becker of Becoming Minimalist, recently reported that a new study published in The Journal of Infant Behavior and Development shows that, “young children who play in environments with fewer toys tend to display sustained levels of attention, increased imagination, perception, cognition, and motor coordination.” and that, “fewer toys may allow for deeper, sophisticated play, because of the opportunity to become creative with each object in the environment.”

-3. Fewer Opinions
+3. Fewer opinions

 A mother recently wrote to me saying that her and her husband love sharing their bed with their baby, but they’re trying to find a way to stop before they stay with their family at Christmas because of fear of judgment.
 Mothers in my Facebook group have voiced concerns about what their families will say when they realize they’re still breastfeeding.
-And parents on Instagram are dreading the inevitable “has he been a good boy?” comments, which, while they may be well-meaning, are manipulative, plain and simple.
+And parents on Instagram are dreading the inevitable comments and questions like “has he been a good boy?” which, while they may be well-meaning, are manipulative, plain and simple.

 So, why do family and friends have such strong opinions on our parenting choices?
 I recently listened to Brene Brown speaking about why choices that run counter to how others may have chosen to parent can be so triggering.
 She said that “parents defend their parenting like they’re defending their lives because it is such a shame minefield.”